MetanoKid/coding-scars/_drafts/log-window-3.md

 If you remember, we created an `ICollectionView` from the `LogEntries` list.
 When we created it, the filter was executed and it's executed again when a new `LogEntry` is added to the original `LogEntries` collection.

 When we disabled the `TEST` system, new items didn't fulfill the predicate but we didn't re-evaluate it for the existent ones.
-When we enabled it again, only the new ones were evaluated and not the ones that were discarded (although they were still stored in the `LogEntries` list).
+When we enabled it again, only the new ones are evaluated and not the ones that were discarded while it was disabled (although they were still stored in the `LogEntries` list).

 So, how do we fix this issue?